We use 'Task-Based Learning' and 'Traditional' teaching.

 - Teaching is every morning except Sundays and when there is a full-day trip

-- One Sunday during the month will become a weekday and one weekday will become a Sunday for a trip to Thorpe Park.
+- One Sunday during the month may become a weekday and one weekday may become a Sunday for an optional trip

 - There are 15 'taught hours' each week*